MISSION STATEMENT: Trinity Lutheran Church welcomes all people to grow in faith and become devoted followers of Jesus Christ.

 In 1998 an adjacent parcel was purchased from the township connecting the property to Cedar Lake Road.

 In 1999 the parking lot was expanded behind the education wing.

 In 2001 a storage barn was built where the old church once stood and a bell tower was constructed in the prayer garden.

 In 2005 the parking lot was resurfaced, and the expansion lot was paved.

-In 2013 Trinity celebrated 50 years with the expansion of the foyer under the current breezeway, repainting and installing dry wall in the sanctuary, new energy efficient windows were installed in the parish hall and offices, the sanctuary carpet was replaced, pew cushions were recovered, custom hand rails leading into the chancel were constructed, a new sound system was installed, and the Allen Organ was serviced, and Organ speakers rebuilt.
+In 2013 Trinity celebrated 50 years with the expansion of the foyer under the current breezeway, repainting and installing dry wall in the sanctuary, new energy efficient windows were installed in the parish hall and offices, the sanctuary carpet was replaced, pew cushions were recovered, custom hand rails leading into the chancel were constructed, a new sound system was installed, the Allen organ was serviced, and the four organ speakers were rebuilt.

 In 2013 a fund drive was organized to purchase hand bells and the “Trinity Bells of Glory” choir was organized as an outreach choir, open to both members and non-members alike.